protocol/nft-website/docs/tutorial/avax-nft.md

 > **Important**: You should only create a keystore user on a node that you operate, as the node operator can access your plaintext password.

-Note the following pre-funded private key (called the "ewoq" key in Avalanche doc), which is a provided private key for getting your local account funded convenient.
+Note the following pre-funded private key (called the "ewoq" key in Avalanche doc), which is a provided private key for getting your local account funded conveniently.
 We will import this private key to a C-chain address:

 ```shell
 PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN